Data Synchronization

 provides a multi-machine concurrent solution, as shown in the figure below.

-Manager node executes sync
+The manager node executes the sync

 For example, to synchronize data between two object storage services: